Chymyst/chymyst-core/docs/chymyst03.md

 To avoid these problems, it is advisable to design the chemistry such that each reply is guaranteed to be emitted exactly once, and that no exceptions can be thrown before emitting the reply.
-If a condition is required before sending a reply, it should be a simple condition that is guaranteed not to throw an exception.
+If a condition needs to be checked before sending a reply, it should be a simple condition that is guaranteed not to throw an exception.